 NZS4246: 2006 Energy Efficiency – Installing Insulation in

-Floors, unlike walls, are relatively easy to insulate, provided there is reasonable access.
-Between 12 per cent and 14 per cent of heat loss is through the floor.
+Floors are relatively easy to insulate, provided there is reasonable access.
+Between 12% and 14% of heat loss is through the floor.
 Gaps in floors leak heat.
 Even small gaps can have a big effect.
-(The same, in fact, applies to the installation of insulation: a gap of 5 per cent can result in a 50 per cent loss of the potential insulation effect in the immediate area of the gap.)
 Installing your own underfloor insulation is possible, though not always advisable, because electrical cabling is sometimes laid between floor joists.
 For a long time, foil was the most common type of underfloor insulation.
 Due to the risk of electrocution retrofitting or repairing foil is now banned under the Building Act.

 - Seal up openings such as unused cat doors and open fireplaces.